Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Alpha-Output.md

 To maximize performance and minimize bandwidth usage, HDRP by default renders image frames in the **R11G11B10** format.
 However, this format does not include an alpha channel, which might be required for applications that want to composite HDRP's output over other images.

-In order to configure HDRP to output an alpha channel, the user should first choose the  **R16G16B16A16** *Color Buffer Format* in the rendering section of the HDRP Asset, which can be found in the [ Edit -> Project Settings ] menu.
-However, please note that enabling this option will incur a performance overhead.
+To configure HDRP to output an alpha channel, open your [HDRP Asset](HDRP-Asset.md) (menu: **Edit > Project Settings > Graphics > Scriptable Render Pipeline Asset**)), go to the **Rendering** section, and set the **Color Buffer Format** to **R16G16B16A16**.
+However, note that enabling this option incurs a performance overhead.
+In HDRP, opaque materials always output 1 in the alpha channel, unless you enable [Alpha Clipping](Alpha-Clipping.md).
+If you want to export the alpha of an opaque material, one solution is to enable **Alpha Clipping** and set the Threshold to 0.

 Furthermore, when post-processing is enabled, the *Buffer Format* for post-processing operations should also be set to *R16G16B16A16* in order to apply post-processing operation in the alpha channel.
 This can be selected from the post-processing section of the HDRP asset.
 If the post-processing format is set to **R11G11B10**, then HDRP will output a copy of the alpha channel without any post-processing on it.